Big Innovation Survey – Results Available Now!

-The Australian Science and Innovation Forum, with the support of the Australian Academy of Technological Sciences and Engineering, is conducting the Big Innovation Survey to inform a submission to the recently announced Senate Inquiry into Australia’s Innovation System.
-Responses are particularly sought from young professionals working in the innovation economy, including:
+The Australian Science and Innovation Forum, with the support of the Australian Academy of Technological Sciences and Engineering, has recently completed an on-line survey to help to build a clearer picture of Australia’s innovation sector.

 - Researchers in academia, Government agencies, and institutes;